crollins18/dev/recollection/README.md

 iex
 ```

-A quick Google search finds that [`iex` is a common abbreviation/alias for the `Invoke-Expression`](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/invoke-expression?view=powershell-7.4#notes) cmdlet in PowerShell (basically the equivalent of `exec` or `eval` in other programming languages).
+The obfuscated command `(gv '*MDR*').naMe[3,11,2]-joIN''` is used as an alias for the `iex` cmdlet, which stands for `Invoke-Expression`.
+This cmdlet is commonly used to execute a string as a command, similar to `eval` in other programming languages.
+Recognizing this alias helps in understanding how the attacker intended to execute further malicious commands on the system.

 ---